johnbillion/extended-cpts/README.md

  * Filter controls on the post type listing screen to enable filtering by post meta and taxonomy terms
  * Override the 'Featured Image' and 'Enter title here' text
  * Add the post type to the 'At a Glance' section on the dashboard
- * Add the post type archive link to the nav menus screen
+ * Adds the post type archive link to the nav menus screen

 ## Extended front-end features ##